The 20 Best Benign Essential Blepharospasm Doctors Near Me in Pennsylvania, US

 Accepting New Patients

 Dr. Reinheimer is a board-certified and fellowship-trained ophthalmologist subspecializing in oculoplastics.
 His clinical interests include plastics.
 His research interests include performance improvement and patient safety.
 He earned his osteopathic degree from Kansas City University of Medicine and Biosciences.
 Dr. Reinheimer completed his residency at Geisinger Medical Center and a fellowship in oculoplastics at Weill Cornell Medical Center.
 Dr. Reinheimer is rated as a Distinguished provider by MediFind in the treatment of Benign Essential Blepharospasm.
-His top areas of expertise are Benign Essential Blepharospasm, Eyelid Drooping, Ptosis, and Blocked Tear Duct.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Benign Essential Blepharospasm, Ptosis, Eyelid Drooping, and Blocked Tear Duct.
+Dr. Reinheimer is currently accepting new patients.

 Advanced in Benign Essential Blepharospasm